-It wasn't an easy decision to make.
+It wasn't an easy decision.
 Abbie wasn't in the midst of a health crisis, but at sixteen and a half years of age, she'd become a shadow of her former self.
 My head knew she was ready to move on, but my heart couldn't bare the thought of saying goodbye.

 Teresa listened to me as I talked.
 She offered support rather than advice, and helped make that very difficult day just a little bit easier.

 When I thanked her after, she confessed that she didn't know if she'd have the strength to be there for Flick when his time came.
 I told her that I thought she would, but if not, I would hold the lead rope in her place.

 Two years later, I had to make the same decision for Maggie.

 As luck would have it, Teresa and I already had plans to spend the day together.
 I thought about cancelling, but decided against it.
 Teresa gave me a shoulder to cry on, and once again, she helped make a terrible day just a little bit better.

 Today I got to return the favor.

 Teresa held the lead rope, but I was there as she said goodbye to Flick.
 He passed peacefully, surrounded by the people who loved and cared for him.
 It was a good end to a tremendous life.
 I am honored to have been a part of it.